 4 ways to make your small PR firm seem bigger

 You can set into motion the below initiatives to make your small PR firm seem bigger.

 1. Run a sound business

 Work with a realistic, solid budget based on the amount of revenue you could generate against the costs, such as staffing.
 You should allow for bonuses, taxes, and sufficient profit to reinvest back in the business.
 The processes and systems need to enable staff to be fully functional and productive.
 Decisions would be needed on what you could outsource and the skills you would need in-house.
-Other variables include any training for employees.
-Plus, other costs and business expenses such as purchasing new equipment and updating it progressively.
+Other variables include employee training and business expenses such as purchasing new equipment.